-The goal is to provide one or more new traits that are not yet found in that orgism.
+The goal is to provide one or more new traits not yet found in that orgasm.

-The term genetic engineering refers initially to several techniques used for the modification or manipulation of organisms through the processes of inheritance and reproduction.
+Genetic engineering refers to several techniques used to modify or manipulate organisms through the processes of inheritance and reproduction.

-As such, the term covers both artificial selection and all interventions of biomedical techniques, including artificial insemination, in vitro fertilization (for example, “test tube” babies), cloning and genetic manipulation.
+The term covers the artificial selection and all interventions of biomedical techniques, including artificial insemination, in vitro fertilization (for example, “test-tube” babies), cloning, and genetic manipulation.